MoT guide: how much does it cost, how long does it take and what happens if your car fails?

 What documents do I need to take to an MoT?

-While you may have been expected to take the previous MoT certificate in the past, this information is now all held on computer, so you shouldn't need any documents on the day.
+While you may have been expected to take the previous MoT certificate in the past, this information is now all stored online, so you shouldn't need any documents on the day.

 Do caravans require an MoT test?

 No, caravans don't have to pass an annual MoT test.
 However, the vehicle towing the caravan does (if it's over three years old), and caravans still have to adhere to strict safety regulations.
-This means tyres must be in good order and exterior lights and indicators need to function correctly, along with a lit number plate corresponding to the tow car.
+This means tyres must be in good order and exterior lights and indicators need to function correctly.
+Caravans must also display an illuminated number plate corresponding to the tow car.

 Check the coolant level in the expansion bottle by looking at the side and seeing where the fluid lies in relation to the minimum and maximum markings.
 Don’t check it by undoing the cap on the bottle or on the radiator, because if the engine is hot, you may be scalded by escaping coolant.

-The number plate should be clean, undamaged and the lights around it working.
+Will a cracked number plate fail an Mot?
+The answer is yes, possibly.
+Your car’s number plates should be clean, undamaged and the lights around them working.
 Note also that if the letters or numbers are incorrectly spaced, perhaps to make a name or word, the car will fail the test.
-It sounds like a minor thing, but according to MoT price comparison website MyCarNeedsA.com, issues concerning number plates represent around 4% of all MoT failures.
+Certain 3D and 4D gel plates are illegal too and can make your car fail its MoT; so read our full guide to these types of number plate.

 Lights and bulbs